andy-carroll/ai-product-playbook/README.md

 This is not about:

-“vibe coding”
+- “vibe coding” without a plan

-messy auto-generated apps that break immediately
+- messy auto-generated apps that break immediately

-hype
+- hype

-hacks
+- hacks

-shortcuts that fall apart
+- shortcuts that fall apart

 The goal here is clarity, simplicity, progress, and real outcomes.